gpoore/latexrestricted/README.md

 `latexrestricted.ExecutablePathSecurityError` if the executable is found and is in the approved list, but is in an insecure location relative to locations writable by LaTeX.

+## Security limitations

+TeX Live allows `TEXMFOUTPUT` to be set in a `texmf.cnf` config file.
+In this case, `latexrestricted` will retrieve the value of `TEXMFOUTPUT` by running `kpsewhich --var-value TEXMFOUTPUT` in a subprocess.
+If the user has modified `TEXMFOUTPUT` to an unsafe value in a `texmf.cnf` config file, then the `kpsewhich` executable (and all other TeX-related executables) are potentially compromised, and `latexrestricted` cannot detect this until *after* running `kpsewhich`.

+It is possible to set `TEXMFOUTPUT` to unsafe values in a `texmf.cnf` config file.
+For example, if `TEXMFOUTPUT` is set to a location in the file system that contains executables, this could allow LaTeX documents to modify those executables or their resources.
+With TeX Live, `latexrestricted` retrieves the value of `TEXMFOUTPUT` by running `kpsewhich`.
+However, the `kpsewhich` executable itself could be compromised if `TEXMFOUTPUT` is set to a directory that contains the `kpsewhich` executable (or other parts of a TeX installation).
+If `latexrestricted` detects an unsafe value of `TEXMFOUTPUT`, it raises `latexrestricted.LatexConfigError`, but this is only possible *after* running the potentially compromised `kpsewhich` executable to obtain the value of `TEXMFOUTPUT`.
+(And if `kpsewhich` is compromised, there is always the possibility that it will not return the true value of `TEXMFOUTPUT`.)

+While raising a security-related error after running the potentially compromised executable is not ideal, this will typically have a negligible impact on overall security.
+If `TEXMFOUTPUT` is set to a directory that contains the `kpsewhich` executable (or other parts of a TeX installation), then all other TeX-related executables are also potentially compromised.
+If `latexrestricted` is being used in a Python executable designed for LaTeX shell escape, then presumably a LaTeX executable is already running, and LaTeX may invoke additional trusted executables such as `kpsewhich` in shells.
+Thus, before `latexrestricted` ever runs `kpsewhich` to retrieve the value of `TEXMFOUTPUT`, potentially compromised executables would already be running.